catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 ![](http://i63.tinypic.com/124x84w.png)

 **More tips (more like learn from my mistakes)**
-1. don't forget to use back ticks
+1. don't forget to use back ticks when needed
 2. know the difference between .container and #container
 3. don't forget your } brackets